 The vendor then gives you the okay and approves the purchase order.

-A legally binding contract is then formed between the two parties – you and your vendor.
+A purchase order is a legal document that functions as a binding contract between two parties – you and your vendor.

 Your vendor will prepare your purchase order, clear any funds that you may have sent along with the purchase order, and ship the items your way, making sure to include the purchase order number on the packing slip so you know exactly what you’re receiving.

 Soon enough, you receive your items, along with an invoice from your vendor outlining any funds that have been paid or are due.